Elliot Quartz

 Why It Exists

-I want AI-mediated research surfaces that behave like archives, not takes.
-The design direction is forensic editorial software: quiet, dense, restrained, closer to a legal research terminal than an AI toy.
-Calm UI for high-stakes claims — receipts over takes, source first, model second.
+I built Public Memory because I want AI-assisted research to behave like an archive rather than another stream of takes.
+The design is quiet, dense, and restrained—closer to a legal research terminal than an AI toy.
+Receipts over takes; source first, model second.